Why two former school board presidents are voting NO on a new PAUSD parcel tax:

 A Message from Former Board Leaders

 "Like many others, we have supported every local bond and parcel tax — until now.
-But the current Board needs to show they can be responsible stewards of our resources before adding over $50 million in new taxes."
+But the current Board needs to show they can be responsible stewards of our resources before adding over $50 million in new taxes.
+They need to start spending the giant reserves they already have."

 — Former PAUSD Board Presidents Ken Dauber and Todd Collins